Table of Contents[Hide][Show]

 If you want equipment that will be much more effective at improving the air quality in your home, a whole-house air cleaner that’s permanently installed into the return duct will filter out dust, mold and virus-size particles.
 At the least, upgrade your HVAC systems filters to those with a MERV score of 11 or higher.
 Portable air filtration devices can also help to manage air quality room by room.
 Whether you choose a mechanical, electronic or hybrid model, remember that the best and most effective single-room air filters carry both the UL seal and FDA Class II medical device approval.

-Best Way to Get New Year’s Resolution Done
+Best way to get New Year’s Resolution done?
+Set small goals!